ryanw-mobile/compose-pager-demo/README.md

 The page animations are all done using the `graphicsLayer` modifier at the page composable.
 It calculates the offset of that specific page relative to the current active page, and applies transformations.

+To make the page composable cleaner and not tied to the pager & animations, I have defined a custom `Modifier.pagerAnimation()` modifier which is equivalent to the followings at: package `com.rwmobi.composepager.ui.components.CardAnimationModifier`.

+At the `HorizontalPager()` we only have to apply this modifier to the pageContent composable, even without a need to pass the pagerState to the page composable, to make the coupling looser.

 ```
  Card(
         modifier = modifier